Veg Kurma

 • Chop the veggies into big pieces (more than 1 inch).

-Press the saute button on the Instant Pot.
+Press the sauté button on the Instant Pot.
 Once it displays hot, add the oil and then follow all the steps until adding the powdered spices.
-Then add the potatoes first with 1 cup water, cover the pot with a glass lid and cook for 2-3 minutes.
-Then add the remaining veggies along with 1/2-1 cup more water.
-Low pressure 3 minutes with quick release.
-Open lid, press saute, stir in the cashew-coconut paste and stir.
-Let the kurma simmer for 2-3 minutes.
-If needed, add more water at this point.
+Then add the potatoes first with 1 cup water, cover the pot with a glass lid and cook for 2 to 3 minutes.
+Then add the remaining veggies along with ½-1 cup more water.
+Cook on low pressure for 3 minutes and do a quick pressure release.

 Notes